 Clients call us to avoid points on their driving record.
 Points are added to your record depending on the specific circumstances of the offense.
 For example, if you get a speeding ticket and are convicted for speeding:

-Contact a Speeding Ticket Defense Attorney in Tuscarawas today to discuss the possible penalties associated with your speeding ticket.
+Contact a Speeding Ticket Lawyer in Tuscarawas today to discuss the possible penalties associated with your speeding ticket.

 Tuscarawas Speeding Ticket Penalties